Zab Mosenifar, MD

 Executive Vice Chair, Medicine

 Co-Medical Director, Women's Guild Lung Institute

 Dr. Zab Mosenifar is among the most preeminent and knowledgeable lung specialists in the world.
-An admired member of the Cedars-Sinai staff since 1979, he currently serves as Co-Director of the Women's Guild Lung Institute at Cedars-Sinai.
+An admired member of the Cedars-Sinai staff since 1979, he currently serves as Executive Vice Chair of Medicine and Co-Medical Director of the Women's Guild Lung Institute at Cedars-Sinai.

 One of Cedars-Sinai's leading experts, Dr. Mosenifar holds current directorship posts in many lung-related areas of the organization, including Pulmonary Ambulatory Care, Respiratory Therapy Services, the Pulmonary Physiology Laboratory and the Division of Pulmonary/Critical Care Medicine.
 He is also Executive Vice Chairman of Cedars-Sinai's Department of Medicine.
 Dr. Mosenifar is board certified by the American Board of Internal Medicine and the American Board of Pulmonary Diseases.

 A researcher of wide reputation and investigative talent, Dr. Mosenifar is frequently awarded peer reviewed grants to pursue new discoveries for the treatment of pulmonary diseases and conditions.
 He was one of the principal investigators of the National Emphysema Treatment Trial (NETT).